-There’s perhaps no greater gift than the gift of literacy, so here at MyLibook we have selected ten original and educational ideas that will make great gifts, especially for PreK and Kindergarteners who are starting on their reading journey — and we’ve even included some ideas that can help you get a bit of time to yourself in this busy run up to the festive season.
+There’s perhaps no greater gift than the gift of literacy, so here at MyLibook we have selected 10 original and educational ideas that will make great gifts, especially for PreK and Kindergarten early readers — and we’ve even included some ideas that can help you get a bit of time to yourself in this busy run-up to the festive season.

 All of the items in the list have been tested and approved by children and parents.

 - Give your children the gift of thousands of books by subscribing at your local library.
 Many libraries are now operating through contactless pickups.
 There are also many electronic materials and educational support materials available from the comfort of your home.
-For example, New York Public library has videos of librarians doing storytime for kids available on demand (no subscription necessary, available anywhere) —which could be a great way to keep kids busy while parents are taking care of holiday tasks too.
+For example, New York Public library has videos of librarians doing storytime for kids available on demand (no subscription necessary) —which could be a great way to keep kids busy while you are taking care of holiday tasks too.
 (Free)

-- Marbotic is a unique tool that combines new technology and hands-on activities.
-Children learn vocabulary and practice the letters and their sounds with beautiful colored wooden letters and an interactive application on a tablet.
-It’s also available in ten languages which is great news for bilingual children.
-(From $59.99)
+- Marbotic Smart Letters is a unique tool that combines new technologies and hands-on activities.
+Children learn vocabulary and practice the letters and their sounds with beautiful colored wooden letters with an interactive award-winning application on an Ipad.
+(From $59.99).

 - Flashcards are an engaging tool that can be easily adapted to every child’s interests.
-In this article you can find fun ideas for games with alphabet flashcards we used with our kids.
+In this article, you can find fun games ideas with alphabet flashcards we used with our kids.
 We find our kids love these Disney-themed flashcards.
 (Free to make or from $3.49)

 - Magnetic books are another fun and educational activity we love.
 With 116 letters this book allows kids to make sentences and the compact travel case makes it easy to take anywhere.
-My 3 and 6 year-old daughters love using magnets.
+(From $14.99).
+My 2 daughters love using magnets.
 This book includes images and colored letters to motivate them to write words and letters.
-(From $14.99)

-- Write and Wipe books are a great, mess-free option to learn how to write numbers and letters.
-Plus they are durable, reusable and long lasting.
-Tzveti has been surprised to see her high energy toddler stay focused for several minutes, perfecting his skills and going from scribbles to actual writing thanks to these books.
-We love the Scholastic Early Learners series.
-(From $5.59) and the Bored Boards’ tracing educational activities (from $30).
+- Write and Wipe books are a great, mess-free option to learn how to write numbers and letters and are durable, reusable and long lasting.
+I have been surprised to see my high-energy toddler stay focused for several minutes, perfecting his skills and going from scribble to actual writing thanks to these books.
+We love the Scholastic Early Learners series (from $5.59) and the Bored Boards’ tracing educational activities (from $30).

 We hope this short selection will help you choose fun and educational gifts that will please your children while supporting them in their learning.

-We wish you Happy Holidays and may the festivities bring you joy, warmth and love.
+We wish you a Merry Christmas and may the festivities bring you joy, warmth, and love.